elixir-lang/elixir/lib/elixir/pages/mix-and-otp/task-and-gen-tcp.md

 However, there is still one concern left, which are the restart strategies.
 Tasks, by default, have the `:restart` value set to `:temporary`, which means they are not restarted.
 This is an excellent default for the connections started via the `Task.Supervisor`, as it makes no sense to restart a failed connection, but it is a bad choice for the acceptor.
 If the acceptor crashes, we want to bring the acceptor up and running again.

 Let's fix this.
 We know that for a child of shape `{Task, fun}`, Elixir will invoke `Task.child_spec(fun)` to retrieve the underlying child specification.
-Therefore, one might imagine that to change the `{Task, fun}` specificatio to have a `:restart` of `:permanent`, we would need to change the `Task` module.
+Therefore, one might imagine that to change the `{Task, fun}` specification to have a `:restart` of `:permanent`, we would need to change the `Task` module.
 However, that's impossible to do, as the `Task` module is defined as part of Elixir's standard library (and even if it was possible, it is unlikely it would be a good idea).
 Luckily, this can be done by using `Supervisor.child_spec/2`, which allows us to configure a child specification with new values.
 Let's rewrite `start/2` in `KVServer.Application` once more:

 ```elixir